 TLSD provides face-to-face training and online professional learning resources for evaluators designed to increase the accuracy of performance evaluation and specific targeted feedback directly related to classroom and school practice standards (currently the Teacher Assessment on Performance Standards - TAPS and Leader Assessment on Performance Standards- LAPS).
-Online personalized professional learning opportunities aligned to challenges identified through the evaluation process are available to all educators through a performance management and professional learning platform and may be self-selected or assigned as deemed appropriate by evaluators.
+Online personalized professional learning opportunities aligned to challenges identified through the evaluation process are available to all educators

+SUBMITTED TO THE GOVERNOR FOR REVIEW - Monday, August 14, 2017 through Thursday, September 14, 2017. through a performance management and professional learning platform and may be self-selected or assigned as deemed appropriate by evaluators.
 TLSD will continue to coordinate with the Office of Teaching and Learning to strengthen the content knowledge and instructional practices of teachers.
 GaDOE will continually develop, refine and enhance all professional learning resources to meet the needs of educators, promote sustainability, and increase fidelity of implementation.